project-repo/cagebreak/README.md

 We registered project-repo.co and added mail addresses after release `1.3.0`.

 We now have a mail address and its key is signed by signing keys.
-See Security Bugs for details.
+See [SECURITY.md](SECURITY.md) for details.

 The full public keys can be found in `keys/` along with any revocation certificates.